nnellans/ado-pipelines-guide/README.md

 stages:
 - stage: string # the symoblic name used to reference this stage. must be the first property
   displayName: string # human-readable name for the stage. optional
+  trigger: manual # specify this to require manual approval of this stage. optional
   pool: pool # specify the stage-level pool where jobs in this stage will run. optional
   dependsOn: # first form. any stages which must complete before this one. optional
   - stageName1